Who I am as a writer

 - binary belongings that are imposed from outside and that we don’t identify with

 - genre constraints that may feel at times artificial to our natural writer’s voice

-- tabu topics that we were taught not to talk about while growing up and bring us shame.
+- tabu topics that we were taught not to talk about and that bring us shame.